osamakawish/Cer/README.md

 **University.** This university will have a structure that is affordable and useful to its students.
 I do this by making students do some work for the university, based on their program.
 I also intend to include mandatory character building classes, as I generally like the concept of building character.

 **Compiler.** I intend to create a generic compiler that defines all concepts in a very simple sort of way.
-The compilar will have aspects of C++, along wih more additional concepts that will define all sorts of previous concepts in different but simpler ways.
+The compiler will have aspects of C++, along wih more additional concepts that will define all sorts of previous concepts in different but simpler ways.

 **Restaurant.** This is to act as a starting point for my earnings.
 I plan to introduce original food into a newly found restaurant.